nicolaNovello/f-DMU/README.md

 # 💻 How to run the code

+The script 'run_experiment.sh' runs the code to erase Van Gogh's artistic style.

+[Additional information and scripts will be uploaded soon...]

-The section will be completed soon...
-For SD2.1 we used the original link to download the model ....
-Now that repository is not available anymore, but it is possible to use the community version of the same model from ...
+For SD v2.1, we used the original link to download the model and run all experiments.
+Now, the original repository is not available anymore, but it is possible to use the community version of the same model from [https://huggingface.co/sd2-community/stable-diffusion-2-1](https://huggingface.co/sd2-community/stable-diffusion-2-1).

 ## Closed-Form Losses

+'run_experiment.sh' runs the experiment for MSE, squared Hellinger distance, and Pearson $\chi^2$ divergence.

 ## Variational Losses

+Coming soon...

 ---